caleborchard/Baby-Steps-Multiplayer-Mod-Client/README.md

 ## 📸 Screenshots
 - Add later :)

 ---

 ## ✨ Features
-- Full body presence for multiple players
+- Custom player colors
+- Player collisions (can bump into each other)
 - Independent cutscene triggering per client
-- Player collisions (can bump into each other)
 - Hat replication
 - Held item replication
+- Mud and vegetation interaction
+- Position smoothing to compensate for lag

 ---